 Once they’d been cut down, they would then be taken back into the prison where their incarceration would continue.

 Towards the rear of the prison was a narrow passageway, which prisoners would take to the court building next door.
 Severe, dark and hardly the kind of corridor you’d walk down willingly, it was ‘affectionately’ called Birdcage Walk on account of its latticed iron roof.

 Look closely at the above image: photos of the time show five letters prominently carved into the walls: T B I D T. Unbeknownst to the vagabonds who walked down this corridor, those letters were the scant epitaphs of those who’d encountered the noose before them, their bodies crammed underneath the flagstone paving.
 The bold letters are the initialed surnames of the Cato Street conspirators, who were executed, decapitated and then buried here after a botched attempt to assassinate Lord Liverpool.

 Soon the practice of engraving initials (and occasionally, the date of death) was abandoned.
-The quicklime made light work of the bodies and it was used to take the remains of people such as brushmaker Henry Wainwright who murdered his 23 year old mistress in 1875. after becoming fnancially buggered from supporting the famuly he had with his wife and the illegitimate children he had with his lover.
+The quicklime made light work of the bodies and it was used as a place of burial for the likes of Henry Wainwright who murdered his 23 year old mistress in 1875. after becoming fnancially buggered from supporting the family he had with his wife and the illegitimate children he had with his lover.
 The case got more press attention than the Ripper murders did a decade later allegedly and Gilbert (of Gilbert and Sullivan, no less) acted as junior defence for Wainwright, as he wanted to dodge jury duty.

 As the present Central Criminal Court was built, over ninety skeletons were exhumed and reburied in a plot in the City of London cemetery, a simple plaque affording them little more recognition than they had when they were first interred.